bibbox/app-seeddms/README.md

   *	MYSQL_ROOT_PASSWORD = password, only used within the docker container
   * MYSQL_DATABASE = name of the mysql database, typical *seeddms*.
 The DB file is stored in the mounted volume
   * MYSQL_USER = name of the mysql user, typical *seeddms*
-  * MYSQL_PASSWORD = mysql user password, used in the setup of seeddms, `seeddms4bibbox` is the default password of seeddms.
+  * MYSQL_PASSWORD = mysql user password used in the setup of seeddms, for testing you can stay with `seeddms4bibbox`